baito6u/ANGULAR-EXAM-PROJECT-2024/README.md

 Edu-Api
 Edu-Api is an education project built with Angular 16 using HTML, CSS, BOOTSTRAP 5, and uses Firebase as a databasse and authentication.
 This is for university or school or any educational institute.
-It consists of 5 pages: Home, About, Courses, Programs, Profile.
+It consists of 6 pages: Home, About, Courses, Programs, Details, Profile.

 You will need installed: